luizkowalski/devcontainer-rails/README.md

 ### Could

 You can choose different Ruby and Node versions by updating the `devcontainer.json` file.
-Currently, it will install Ruby 3.2.x and Node 20.x.x.
-You can also change the PostgreSQL username and password, although I don't think it matters too much.
+Currently, it will install Ruby 3.4.x and Node LTS You can also change the PostgreSQL username and password, although I don't think it matters too much.

 You can also change the project's name under `devcontainer.json` and `docker-compose.yml` if you want to.
 I've left it as `Your Project Name` for now.